AI4WORK-Project/AIT-testing/README.md

 files; a separate YOLO source clone or YAML is unnecessary for this format.
 Only use `module` with trusted weights.
 WISDOM loads on CPU, selects the saved EMA model when present, converts FP16 exports to FP32, and then moves to the requested device.
-Fully frozen exported models have gradients enabled for analysis; weights are not retrained and modules are not fused, preserving CSV layer names.
-This loading path never downloads weights.
 GPU can be used by `--device cuda:0`.

 For a raw state dictionary instead, use a local Ultralytics YAML plus matching
 weights: